RikaResource/.github/profile/README.md

 We are currently at a very early stage and as such we could use all the help we can get.

-For now open an issue in [this](https://github.com/RikaRelief/.github) repository and we will respond with appropriate steps to take.
-This page will be updated in future for further guides on how to contribute as the organization grows in scope and size.
+Check out [this](https://github.com/RikaResource/guides/blob/main/CONTRIBUTING.md) for guides on how to participate.
+See you!

 ## 👩‍💻 Useful resources